TrueCP6/streetview-journey/README.md

 - `Bearing.Smooth` Smoothes out a bearings array.
 - `Bearing.Trackpoint` Returns a bearings array where the bearing tracks a specific point.
 - `Bearing.Get` Gets the bearings for a location data array where the bearing for each point will always be the direction of the next point.
+- `Modify.CropImage` Crops a bitmap to the size and position of a Rectangle object.